Philippine eagle-owl: Habitat

 This owl inhabits forest edges near streams.
-They rest in a tree during the day and hunts hunt at dusk to feed on small vertebrates.
+They rest in a tree during the day and hunt at dusk to feed on small vertebrates.
 The Philippine eagle-owl is the largest owl in the country.

 Behavior

 Little is known about the behavior of this secretive species, but the powerful feet suggest it feeds on small mammals and birds.

 This eagle-owl lays one egg per clutch and has an incubation period of 35 days.

 Breeding in captivity

 In December 2005, Negros Forests and Ecological Foundation (NFEFI) in Bacolod was the first conservation center in the world to successfully hatch a Philippine eagle-owl (aptly nicknamed Bubo) in captivity and it has the only breeding pair of these owls in captivity anywhere in the world.

 On November 21, 2005, conservationists at the center made world history when it successfully bred a Philippine eagle-owl in captivity.
 Notably NFEFI had first secured the first-ever captive breeding loan between DENR-accredited institutions in the Philippines, consisting of three pairs of eagle-owls from the Avilon Montalban Zoological Park in Montalban, Rizal and transported them to Bacolod in December 2002.
 Two pairs showed attraction, and the couple Hinahon and Suplada—local terms for "calm" and "snob"—made courtship.
 It was on November 21, 2005, that an owlet was discovered in the nest, about three days old, and named Bubo.
 As Bubo grew, Suplada taught it how to tear pieces of mouse meat, thus rearing it.

 In 2006, Suplada also laid one egg and another owlet was hatched through the aid of the World Owl Trust, Flora and Fauna International-Philippine Biodiversity Conservation program and the Avilon Zoological Park in Montalban Rizal.
 The Philippine eagle-owl is also protected in areas through the Conservation of Priority Protected Areas Project (CPPAP) in Luzon, Mts Kitanglad and Apo on MIndanao.

 Hunting of the Philippine eagle-owl is illegal in the Philippines, but lacks proper enforcement because many local people are able to resist strict control attempts.